-Last week, Boris Johnson’s claims about making model buses in his spare time, were met with some incredulity.
+Last week, Boris Johnson claimed to relax by making model buses in his spare time, which were met with some incredulity.
 It was widely reported, and the general reaction seemed to be it was yet another bizarre interview, with commentators arguing it once more demonstrated Johnson’s sense of entitlement, where he can say whatever he wants, no matter how absurd or questionable, and get away with it.
 The absurdity of his comments were certainly what grated, they did not appear to have any relevance or make any sense.
 That was until a possible explanation was offered two days later.
 Rumours began to appear on the internet that Johnson’s statements were a Search Engine Optimisation (SEO) strategy, intended to bury previous comments he has made about buses (most notably the Brexit bus).
 If this is the case, and the modelling and crafting never happened, then there are real questions about the relationship between politicians and the media, and how it is ‘fake news’, rather than buses that are being modelled and crafted by politicians.

 If this is true then it marks a very clear strategy of using the media to set a specific news agenda.
 In and of itself, attempting to influence the news agenda is not anything new, the novelty here lies in what this story from Johnson does, through a process of indirect, rather than direct, influence.
 In terms of understanding issues of direct media influence, we might consider Johnson’s 2013 ‘dead cat strategy’;